 - a.
 A Dual Relationship exists; or - b.
 The Close-in-Age Exception applies; or - c.
-A Minor Athlete needs a Personal Care Assistant and: - i. the Minor Athlete's parent/guardian has provided written consent to USA Taekwondo/LAO for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - ii. the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - iii. the Adult Participant Personal Care Assistant has complied with USA Taekwondo's screening policy of completing and passing a background check.
+A Minor Athlete needs a Personal Care Assistant and: - the Minor Athlete's parent/guardian has provided written consent to USA Weightlifting for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - ii. the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - the Adult Participant Personal Care Assistant has complied with USA Weightlifting's screening policy.

-2. Conduct in Locker Rooms, Changing Areas, and Similar Spaces
+1. Conduct in Locker Rooms, Changing Areas, and Similar Spaces

 - a.
 No Adult Participant or Minor Athlete can use the photographic or recording capabilities of any device in locker rooms, changing areas, or any other area designated as a place for changing clothes or undressing. - b.
 Adult Participants must not change clothes or behave in a manner that intentionally or recklessly exposes their breasts, buttocks, groins, or genitals to a Minor Athlete. - c.
 Adult Participants must not shower with Minor Athletes unless: - i.
 The Adult Participant meets the Close-in-Age Exception; or - ii.
 The shower is part of a pre- or post-activity rinse while wearing swimwear. - d.
 Parents/guardians may request in writing that their Minor Athlete(s) not change or shower with Adult Participant(s) during In-Program Contact.
-USA Taekwondo, the LAO, and the Adult Participant(s) must abide by this request.
+USA Weightlifting and the Adult Participant(s) must abide by this request. - e.
+Except for athletes who meet the Close-In-Age exception, at no time are unrelated Adult Participants permitted to be alone with a minor athlete in a locker room or changing area when at a facility under our partial or full jurisdiction, except under emergency circumstances. - f.
+If our organization is using a facility that only has a single locker room or changing area, we will designate separate times for use by Adult Participants, if any.

-3. Media and Championship Celebrations in Locker Rooms
+2. Media and Championship Celebrations in Locker Rooms

-USA Taekwondo/LAO may permit recording or photography in locker rooms for the purpose ofhighlighting a sport or athletic accomplishment if:
+In the rare and unlikely case of a Championship Celebration in a locker room at a USA Weightlifting Event, USA Weightlifting may permit recording or photography in locker rooms for the purpose of highlighting a sport or athletic accomplishment if:

 - i.
 Parent/legal guardian consent has been obtained; and - ii.
-USA Taekwondo/LAO approves the specific instance of recording or photography; and - iii.
+USA Weightlifting approves the specific instance of recording or photography; and - iii.
 Two or more Adult Participants are present; and - iv.
 Everyone is fully clothed.

-4. Personal Care Assistants
+3. Personal Care Assistants

-Adult Participant Personal Care Assistants are permitted to be with and assist Minor Athlete(s) in locker rooms, changing areas, and similar spaces where other Minor Athletes are present, if they meet the requirements in subsection (1)(c)(iii) above.
+Adult Participant Personal Care Assistants are permitted to be with and assist Minor Athlete(s) in locker rooms, changing areas, and similar spaces where other Minor Athletes are present, if they meet the requirements in subsection (c.) above in the first section of the Locker Rooms policy.

-5. Availability and Monitoring of Locker Rooms, Changing Areas, and Similar Spaces
+4. Availability and Monitoring of Locker Rooms, Changing Areas, and Similar Spaces

-- a.
-USA Taekwondo/LAOs must provide a private or semi-private place for Minor Athletes that need to change clothes or undress at sanctioned events or facilities partially or fully under USA Taekwondo's or the LAO's jurisdiction. - b.
-USA Taekwondo/LAOs must monitor the use of locker rooms, changing areas, and similar spaces to ensure compliance with these policies at sanctioned events or facilities partially or fully under USA Taekwondo's or the LAO's jurisdiction.
+- usa Weightlifting must provide a private or semi-private place for Minor Athletes that need to change clothes or undress at sanctioned events or facilities partially or fully under USA Weightlifting's jurisdiction. - b.
+USA Weightlifting must monitor the use of locker rooms, changing areas, and similar spaces to ensure compliance with these policies at sanctioned events or facilities partially or fully under USA Weightlifting's jurisdiction.

-ELECTRONIC COMMUNICATIONS4
+ELECTRONIC COMMUNICATIONS4 POLICY